dush4439/DeepRMSA_EONs/README.md

 # Routing, Modulation and Spectrum Assignment for Elastic Optical Network: A Reinforcement Learning Framework
-- Welcome to the Git repository for my master's thesis project at Indian Institute of Technology (ISM)-Dhanbad.
+-Welcome to the Git repository for my master's thesis project at Indian Institute of Technology (ISM)-Dhanbad.
 We are primarly focused on optimizing the Elastic Optical Networks through the application of the DeepRMSA algorithm. <br>

+Author: **Dushyant Sankhla** <br>
+Institute: Indian Institute of Technology (ISM), Dhanbad.<br>
+Email: Dush4439@gmail.com <br>

 ## About the Project
 Elastic Optical Networks (EONs) have emerged as a promising solution to meet the ever-increasing demand for high-speed, flexible, and efficient communication systems.
 DeepRMSA, which stands for Deep Reinforcement Learning for Routing, Modulation, and Spectrum Allocation, is a cutting-edge approach that leverages the power of deep learning to enhance the resource allocation process in EONs.
 This repository serves as a central hub for all the code, documentation, and resources related to my research. <br>

 ## Key Objectives
-Develop and implement the DeepRMSA algorithm for EONs.
+- Develop and implement the DeepRMSA algorithm for EONs.
-Evaluate the performance of DeepRMSA against traditional resource allocation methods.
+- Evaluate the performance of DeepRMSA against traditional resource allocation methods.
-Provide a comprehensive set of tools and documentation for researchers and enthusiasts interested in EON optimization. <br>
+- Provide a comprehensive set of tools and documentation for researchers and enthusiasts interested in EON optimization. <br>

 Author: **Dushyant Sankhla** <br>
 Institute: Indian Institute of Technology (ISM), Dhanbad.<br>